Alcatecablee/Neurolint/CLI_USAGE.md

 ## Origin Story

 Born from frustration when a project had 700+ ESLint errors, hydration bugs, and missing React keys.
-Instead of fixing manually, an intelligent multi-layer fixing system was created that reduced 600+ issues down to just 70 - and NeuroLint was born.
+Instead of fixing manually, an intelligent multi-layer fixing system was created that fixed 90% of them automatically, reducing the count to just 70 - and NeuroLint was born.

 ## Installation